The Difference between Partnerships and LLCs

 - Limited liability corporations.
 An LLC files a federal tax return and pays corporate taxes based on any profits.
 The individual stockholders pay taxes on any taxable income they receive.
 This includes wages and dividends.

 State income tax returns and payments are also due.

 Tax issues for partnerships and LLCs (limited liability corporations) are very complex.
 Furthermore, An experienced Florida tax lawyer can explain the precise differences.
 Additionally, you should also review the new tax law's effect on partnerships and LLCs.

 Forming a partnership or corporation requires the help of a business formation lawyer.
-For example, professionals form a Florida professional limited liability company (PLLC).
+For example, professionals from a Florida professional limited liability company (PLLC).
 Professionals include doctors, lawyers, and accountants.
 Some entities must follow SEC regulations.

 Get the help your business needs today

 At Lulich Attorneys and Consultants, our business and estate lawyers have been advising clients for 30 years.
 If you are just starting, we can help you select the right business structure for your company.